turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ```
 <br>

 In the above component, i.e. `Active.js` we have used a component called `VoteModal` which will be used to open up a modal containing candidate details and a button to cast the vote to the selected candidate.
 Now we will make this component, by creating a file named `VoteModal.js` inside the `src` directory.
 Once created, put the following code inside it.
-This component is simple and the important parts of the code has been explained through comments.
+This component is simple and the important parts of the code have been explained through comments.

 ```javascript
 import React, { useState } from 'react';